chromedp/pdlgen/README.md

 # cdproto-gen

-`cdproto-gen` generates Go code for the commands, events, and types for the [Chrome Debugging Protocol][devtools-protocol] and is a core component of the [`chromedp`][chromedp] project.
+`cdproto-gen` generates Go code for the commands, events, and types for the [Chrome DevTools Protocol][devtools-protocol] and is a core component of the [`chromedp`][chromedp] project.
 While `cdproto-gen`'s development is primarily driven by the needs of the `chromedp` project, the aim of this project is to generate [type-safe, fast, efficient, idiomatic Go code][cdproto] usable by any